 Want to Join BADCO?

-Dr. Burke will not be accepting new graduate students for the 2019-2020 application cycle.
+Check back here in September 2020 to learn if Dr. Burke will be taking a new graduate student for the 2020-2021 application cycle.

 For more information about UConn’s Clinical Psychology Ph.D. program, and instructions on how to apply, please visit the link below: